 We here at Theatre Nerds can hardly contain our anticipation as this season’s new musicals come rolling onto the Great White Way!
-It’s sure to be a remarkable and memorable season on Broadway.
+From Dear Evan Hansen to the revival of Falsettos, it’s sure to be a remarkable and memorable season on Broadway.
 While we are determined to see every show that opens within the next year, ticket prices quickly add up and before we know it, we’re out of cash.
 Thankfully, the Broadway community has provided many different ways to purchase discounted tickets.
 While many apps and websites may offer a small discount, these are the three cheapest ways to get tickets to your favorite Broadway show:

 1. Rush Tickets